omgtant/claustroboard/docs/Main.md

 **Implementations**
 - on player-occupied turn start - panic
-- on player landing - let the player choose any card such that (my.color == 0 || my.color == candidate.color) && can land on candidate
+- on player landing - let the player choose any card such that `(my.color == 0 || my.color == candidate.color) && can land on candidate`. teleport the player to that tile, and trigger the `on player landing` of that tile
 - can land on me? - not if the player is standing on another teleport tile rn
 - can start on me? - false